azukaar/Cosmos-Docs/src/content/docs/index.md

 Once created, the servapp will appear in the servapp tab.
 You can then click on it to access its settings.

 There is a "New +" button in the URL sub-category of your servapps. that's where you can create new URLs for your servapp.
 Those URLs will allow you to access your servapp through Cosmos' proxy.
-Click on it, and you will be greated with a mostly pre-configured form.
+Click on it, and you will be greeted with a mostly pre-configured form.
 Check that all is fine, and click on "Create URL" to create your URL.
 After restart, your URL will appear on the home page.

 ## Licence